 Vaping is the most efficient way to extract the cannabinoids you want.
 However, there is still some of the cannabinoids you want left in the bud.
 You can use these remains to make oils/butter/tinctures and get the most out of your plant!
 Moreover, as you know much of the THC will be vaped, the effects won’t necessarily be as overwhelming.
 You’re effectively getting the best of both worlds using this method, as well as doubling up the potential of your flowers.

 We hope the above proves useful to you.
-Remember, if you respect the medical power of marijuana, it will treat you better!
+Remember, if you respect the possibilities of medical marijuana, it will treat you better!